dmcomm/dmcomm-project/dmscope/README.md

 * The name of the serial port (see below).
 Or the path to a text file containing results data in the same format (see `test.txt`).
 * If the path provided is a serial port and not a file, a second argument is required with the dmcomm code, the same as would be used for a serial command (see `codes.txt` in the folder above).
+* If the path provided is a serial port and not a file, a third optional argument specifies the debug command to send, e.g. `DA-1A`.
+See the main README for details. `D1` is the default, for backwards compatibility.

 If the serial connection was successful, a Pygame window will open, and after a few seconds will start displaying results.
 Controls are as follows: